s-0-p-h-i-a/Engine_Modules/README.md

 # ICE Engine Simulations (WIP / PoC)

-A collection of **learning-focused engine simulation projects** in C and Arduino.
-These early-stage experiments explore **state-machine logic, modular C design, and hardware abstraction** through CLI and LED-based prototypes.
+A collection of learning-focused engine simulation projects in C/C++ and Arduino.
+These early-stage experiments explore state-machine logic, modular design, and hardware abstraction through CLI and LED-based prototypes.
 Projects are conceptual and work-in-progress, demonstrating understanding of engine sequencing and embedded systems thinking.
 They will be iteratively refined and expanded over time.

 **Fully functional:** CLI crankshaft simulation.